RoyVoetman/iot-dashboard/README.md

 A Realtime IOT dashboard build with Laravel which communicates with the [iot-base](https://github.com/RoyVoetman/iot-base) via [Pusher](https://pusher.com/).

 ## About this project
 This application is part of my **IOT dashboard suite**.
-For more information about what this suite of projects entails a reference is made to the [IOT dashboard suite](https://github.com/RoyVoetman/iot-base/blob/master/docs/IOT%20dashboard%20suite.md) file.
+For more information about what this suite of projects entails a reference is made to [IOT dashboard suite](https://github.com/RoyVoetman/iot-base/blob/master/docs/IOT%20dashboard%20suite.md).

 ## Prerequisites
 - PHP >= 7.1